kaivantaylor/Code-Wars/README.md

 Beware of the word can
 Beware of punctuation
-Beware of variations with an 've suffix, such as should've, would've, could've, etc Examples words = ["can", "do", "have", "was", "would"] speech
+Beware of variations with an 've suffix, such as should've, would've, could've, etc

+Examples
+words = ["can", "do", "have", "was", "would"] speech
 I do like pizza. ==> I don't like pizza.
-I haven't seen you wearing that hat before. ==> I have seen you wearing that hat before.
-I could see why you would say that. ==> I could see why you wouldn't say that.
-I didn't say it!
-It wasn't me! ==> I didn't say it!
-It was me!
 YES, WE CAN ==> YES, WE CAN'T
 Wouldn't you believe it?
 I can't! ==> Would you believe it?
 I can!
-I must be more careful in future. ==> I must be more careful in future.
-I don't see why it WOULD be them ==> I do see why it WOULDN'T be them